plenigo/plenigo.github.io/pages/sdks/java/includes/checkout_plenigo_managed_products_java.md

 ```
 ### Use case

 Use case for implementing failed payments.
 The only thing you have to do is creating a product in the plenigo backend.
-Then you have to replace the company id(e.g.23NuCmdPoiRRkQiCqP9Q) and the secret (e.g.Q11DfmzRQcQie3Pp3twzKO32HsV78TngrY2ddvj).This example assumes you are running in test mode.
+Then you have to replace the company ID (e.g.23NuCmdPoiRRkQiCqP9Q) and the secret (e.g.Q11DfmzRQcQie3Pp3twzKO32HsV78TngrY2ddvj).This example assumes you are running in test mode.

 #### Server logic
 The first thing you have to do is configuring the [Java SDK](https://plenigo.github.io/configuration_java).